rizvn/sizzle/README.md

     //create a singleton for instance using the default constructor ProductDao productDao = ctx.getOrCreate(ProductDao.class)

 <strong>ProductDao.class </strong> does not have any special annotations.
 Sizzle creates an instance of ProductDao using its default constructor if the bean does not exist, otherwise it will return the instance created earlier. <b>Instantiation is thread safe </b> so we can lazily create beans when needed.
-Below is a the code for ProductDao.
+Below is the code for ProductDao.
 It is just a normal java class.

     public class ProductDao {
        List<String> getProductNames(){